feddericovonwernich/spring-ai-function-calling-service/README.md

 | `assistant.prompt`        | Simple Assistant.
 Must understand user input and decide which operation to perform on the system to fulfill user request.
 Ask user for missing information. | Sets the initial prompt for the assistant.                          |
 | `assistant.resetOnStart`  | false                                                                                                                                                       | Determines whether the assistant should reset its state on startup. |
 | `assistant.openia.apikey` | None                                                                                                                                                        | Specifies the API key for accessing OpenAI services.                |

+> [!IMPORTANT]
+> Notice the prompt of the assistant can be modified to suit your needs.

 ## Custom parameter resolution.